 Sport Premium funding is available to most schools with primary-age pupils.
-Funding is provided to invest in PE and sports.
-Demonstrating the effectiveness and sustainability of the impact of sport premium funding is a large part of the requirements which can be viewed in our school website requirements guide.
+Funding is provided for schools to make "additional and sustainable improvements to the quality of the PE, physical activity and sport they provide".
+Demonstrating the effectiveness and sustainability of the impact of sport premium funding is a large part of the requirements.
+Full requirements can be viewed in our school website requirements guide.
 Let's take a look at the requirements for your school website sport premium information.

 PE/Sports Premium Funding - What is it?

 Funding for the premium is provided in two separate payments.
 The date of this varies depending on how your school is funded.
 Usually around October/November and April/May - unless you are a new school, teaching pupils for the first time.
 The number of eligible pupils in your school determines the level of sports premium funding your school receives.

 Firstly, what is the funding for?

 Schools must use the funding to make additional and sustainable improvements to the quality of PE and sport you offer.
 This means that you should use the premium to:

 - develop or add to the PE and sport activities that your school already offers

 - build capacity and capability within the school to ensure that improvements made now will benefit pupils joining the school in future years